IBM hammer printers: Models 12 and 20

 There are a total of 6 models based around the Model 12/20 design.

 Models D12 and D20

 They can be coaxially attached to an IBM 3274 or IBM 4701 controllers. meaning it can be mainframe attached without use of a parallel bus/tag channel.
-This makes it IBMs fastest coaxially attached printer at that time compared to the 3262-003 which ran at 650 lpm.
+This makes it IBM's fastest coaxially attached printer at that time compared to the 3262-003 which ran at 650 lpm.